tmtsoftware/csw/docs/src/main/commons/command.md

 @@@

-`SubscribeCurrentState` returns a handle of `CurrentStateSubscription` which should be used to unsubscribe the subscription.
+`SubscribeCurrentState` returns a handle of the `CurrentStateSubscription` which should be used to unsubscribe the subscription.

-The following example code shows an Assembly that subscribes to all `CurrentState` of an HCD.
+The following example code shows an Assembly that subscribes to all `CurrentState` items of an HCD.
 The example sends a `Setup` with an encoder parameter value to the HCD as a `oneway` message.

 Scala